 As you know people in Great Britain celebrate Christmas on the 25th of December.
-In Ukraine Christmas Day is the 7th of January.

 Let's talk about the way the English people celebrate this holiday.
 It's a very happy holiday for them.
 Some days before Christmas they send greeting cards to their relatives and friends.
 They usually buy Christmas cards or make them.